anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

   this document often refers to this as just "registrar".

 MASA (Manufacturer Authorized Signing Authority):
-: The entity that, for the purpose of this document, signs the vouchers for a manufacturer's pledges.
+: The entity that, for the purpose of this document, issues and signs the vouchers for a manufacturer's pledges.
   In some onboarding protocols, the MASA may have an Internet presence and be integral to the onboarding process, whereas in